WILLIAM SNIDER, Director

 Our program has 70 primary faculty members who can serve as dissertation advisors.
 Research opportunities in the curriculum are supported by the presence of an active neuroscience community at UNCChapel Hill.
 This community includes members of every basic science department in the School of Medicine, members of many clinical departments, as well as several departments in the Arts and Sciences.
 University research and clinical centers with a neuroscience component also contribute to the vibrant and active community that makes Neurobiology a major intellectual focus at UNCChapel Hill.

-The Neurobiology Curriculum has an average of 45 students at different levels of training at any given time; typically 58 students are accepted each year depending on available funding.
-Students in the Curriculum are supported during their first 12 years by a long-standing training grant funded through NINDS and NIMH, and in subsequent years by either their mentor's research grants or individual fellowships.
-The average time to graduation is 5.3 years.
+The Neurobiology Curriculum has an average of 45 students at different levels of training at any given time; typically, 58 students are accepted each year depending on available funding.
+Students in the Curriculum are supported during their first 12 years by a long-standing training grant funded through NINDS, and in subsequent years by either their mentor's research grants or individual fellowships.
+The average time to graduation is 5.4 years.

-Neuroscience is by its very nature an interdisciplinary endeavor, and at UNCChapel Hill the Curriculum in Neurobiology provides a broadly structured training curriculum and research environment that spans the range from genetic studies of the nervous system through the complexities of human cognitive function
+Neuroscience is by its very nature an interdisciplinary endeavor, and at UNCChapel Hill the Neurobiology Curriculum provides a broadly structured training curriculum and research environment that spans the range from genetic studies of the nervous system through the complexities of human cognitive function

 Applicants are urged to complete their applications through BBSP by early December.